hyphacoop/hypha.coop/_posts/2023-11-23-announcing-dp-social-inbox.md

 ## Social Inbox for the Decentralized Web

-Distributed.Press has from its inception been a project to make use of existing decentralized web protocols to expand the possibilities of web publishing.
-It was important for us to incorporate ActivityPub into Distributed.Press given its flexibility and popular use as a social media protocol.
+From its inception, Distributed.Press has aimed to incorporate existing decentralized web protocols to expand the possibilities of web publishing.
+It is important for us to incorporate ActivityPub into Distributed.Press given its flexibility and popular use as a social media protocol.

 Through our existing suite of tools, we already make it possible to publish static [Jekyll](https://jekyllrb.com/) websites to the dweb.
 With static websites, code and content are delivered to the browser as simple HTML/CSS files, without having to access an external server to load content.
 The benefit of static websites is that they load faster, do not use plug-ins that require constant updates, and tend to be more secure overall.
 We realized that we could lean on these features, while incorporating social interactions into websites using ActivityPub.